Silchrome Plating provide Zinc Plating with clear, yellow,black,olive drab and Trivalent Passivation

 We currently offer Passivation that utilises either Hexavalent Chrome or Trivalent Chrome, but anticipate in the future, in order to comply to environmental standards we may only be able to offer Trivalent based Passivation moving forward.

-Silchrome Offer the following Passivates: Clear (also called Blue) Yellow, Black, Olive Drab
+Silchrome Offer the following Passivates: Clear (also called Blue) Yellow, Black, Olive Drab and Trivalent

 All our processes are carried in house at our production facility in Leeds and Silchrome Plating are IS0 9001 AND ISO 14001 approved.